-Withdrawal means you are discontinuing all coursework for the semester/term at Ozarks Technical Community College.
-Please consult the OTC refund policy for details regarding your financial obligations to the College.
-Students wanting to withdraw from all college courses must complete the official withdrawal form below and submit the completed form to Student Services by the published deadline:
+When you request a withdrawal, you are discontinuing all coursework for the semester/term at Ozarks Technical Community College.
+Please consult the OTC refund policy for details regarding your financial obligations to the college.
+Students wanting to withdraw from all college courses must complete one of the following requests by the published deadline:

 Financial Aid Recipients

-A Hardship Withdrawal may be granted to a student who experiences non-academic emergencies which interfere or prevent the completion of coursework and cannot be resolved through traditional withdrawal methods.
-A successful Hardship Withdrawal allows a student to withdraw from classes after the final withdrawal date.
+OTC may grant a Late Withdrawal to a student who experiences non-academic emergencies which interfere or prevent the completion of coursework and are not resolvable through traditional withdrawal methods.
+A successful Late Withdrawal allows a student to withdraw from classes after the passing of the final withdrawal date.

 *The Late Withdrawal does not grant a refund of tuition or student fees.
 More information.

 It is the policy of the college that a student will be administratively withdrawn/dropped from a course due to lack of attendance in seated classes or non-participation in online classes (Policy 5.36).
 The number of absences that will result in administrative withdrawal depends on the number of class periods for each particular class.
 Students should be aware that administrative withdrawal for lack of attendance or non-participation may reduce the amount of financial aid they receive.
 It could also delay their graduation or necessitate repayment of aid already received.
 Moreover, it does not relieve their obligation to pay all tuition and fees due to the college.
 More information.